 Luckily, you don’t have to come up with the number on your own – there are a few different methods you can use to come up with a realistic price that would at least be in the ballpark of what you should eventually be able to get.

-One of the simplest approaches is to multiply your average monthly earning by a set number of months and set that as the price that you want to get.
+One of the simplest approaches is to multiply your average monthly earnings by a set number of months and set that as the price that you want to get.

 The specific number of months that you should multiply will depend on the industry that you operate in, the type of web-based business sale that you are making, how stable your sales have been in the past, and whether you are on a rising curve or plateauing.